Henry Luttrell, 2nd Earl of Carhampton

 General Henry Lawes Luttrell, 2nd Earl of Carhampton, (7 August 1743 – 25 April 1821) was a British Army officer and politician, who both in public and private life attracted scandal.
 He was spurned by colleagues in the British House of Commons who believed that in the election of 1769 he had played an underhand role in denying his seat to the popular choice, the reformer John Wilkes.
 In 1788 he was publicly accused in Dublin of raping a twelve-year-old girl.
-Ten years later, his command in the suppression of the Irish rebellion of 1798 was criticised by fellow officers for its savagery, and not least against women.
+Ten years later, his command in the suppression of the Irish Rebellion of 1798 was criticised by fellow officers for its brutality.
 His last years in Parliament were marked by his opposition to Catholic Emancipation, and to parliamentary reform.

 Early years

 Luttrell was born in Cranford, Middlesex, the scion of an Anglo-Irish landed family, descendants of Sir Geoffrey de Luterel, who established Luttrellstown Castle, County Dublin, in the early 13th century.
 His grandfather, Henry Luttrell, had been a pardoned Jacobite commander murdered on the street in Dublin—it was suspected by his former comrades—in 1717.
 His father, Simon Luttrell, was successively titled Baron Irnham, Viscount Carhampton and Earl Carhampton, all in the Irish peerage.
 His mother, Maria, was the daughter of Sir Nicholas Lawes 1652-1731, Chief Justice of Jamaica 1698-1703 and Governor of Jamaica 1718-1722, and the eventual heir to a slave plantation Temple Hall on the West Indian island which, on her husband's death in 1787, passed to her son.

 Educated at Westminster School and Christ Church, Oxford, Luttrell was commissioned into the 48th Regiment of Foot in 1757.
 Two years later he became lieutenant of the 34th Regiment of Foot.
 Father and son, both accounted "notorious womanizers", had a bitter relationship.
 His father once challenged Luttrell to a duel, but he declined, observing that his father was not a gentleman.
 Luttrell, described as "strong in body, if not in mind", achieved a reputation for bravery as a soldier during the Seven Years' War, becoming Deputy Adjutant-General of the British Forces in Portugal.
 In 1768 he became a Tory Member of Parliament in for the village of Bossiney, Cornwall.